Diagnostic Medical Sonography

 The Diagnostic Medical Sonography curriculum is designed to correlate learning theories in the classroom (didactic/lecture) setting with laboratory and clinical performance.
 This comprehensive educational plan is accomplished using the following steps:

-Material is presented in class lecture and demonstrated in laboratory sessions.
+Material is presented in class lectures and demonstrated in laboratory sessions.

-Experience in clinical settings under the direct supervision of UMI’s clinical administrator and a clinical preceptor.
+Experience in clinical settings under the direct supervision of a clinical faculty or a clinical preceptor

 Documented time and case logs of cases in such categories as Observed, Assist, Perform.